fjames86/nefarious/README.md

 Nevertheless, we need to properly support it.
 The relevant generic function, nfs-provider-read-dir, accepts a cookie and cookie-verifier, as well as a count parameter.
 It can return the filenames, in addition to file cookies and a verifier.
 At present this is optional, although strongly recommended.
 The simple provider ignores the cookie and verifier, and does not return cookies or a verifier.
 So it does not scale to large directories.
+Also, experiements show that this is only a serious issue with directories with roughly 1000 files or more.

 ## 6. Notes